Rockies vs. Cubs Player Props Betting Odds

-Bookmakers have set player props for Cody Bellinger, Ryan McMahon and others when the Chicago Cubs visit the Colorado Rockies at Coors Field on Monday at 8:40 PM ET.
+The Chicago Cubs visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
+Those looking to place a player prop wager can find odds on Cody Bellinger, Ryan McMahon and others in this matchup.

 Bet on this matchup or its props with BetMGM!